LearningRegistry/LearningRegistry/docs/spec/Access_Services/index.rst

         (resumption_token DOES NOT MATCH saved state for this this client

-            // test must recognize that client did not get last resuts and is re-requesting last set
+            // test must recognize that client did not get last results and is re-requesting last set

             // or client may be requesting next set